bufbuild-ru/docs/blog/breaking-change-governance/index.md

   - - meta
     - name: "twitter:card"
       content: "summary_large_image"

-hero:
-  name: "Governance & breaking change policy enforcement for enterprises"
-  tagline: "July 10, 2023"
 ---

+# Governance & breaking change policy enforcement for enterprises

 **Today we’re introducing the ability to** [**configure breaking change policy enforcement in the BSR UI**](/docs/bsr/policy-checks/breaking/overview/index.md) **for customers on our Enterprise plan, which provides a guarantee that breaking schema changes cannot be mistakenly deployed through the BSR and cause downstream outages or data loss.**